4 Signs of Foundation Trouble we have learned to help our Perma-Pier customers identify when it's time to schedule foundation repair.

-Fortunately, there are telling signs that can help you detect a problem early.
+There are telling signs to help you detect a problem early.
 Cracks in the wall?
 Sticking doors?
 Windows that won’t close completely?
 If yes, your home may have foundational problems and an evaluation is due.

 Here are some warning signs of foundation trouble that might not be too late to repair.

 Get a breath of fresh air and open your windows.
 Do they require a little tug to open or some muscle to get them shut?
 If your windows begin to stick or refuse to close properly, it could mean that you have a foundation problem.
 To know for sure, check the corners of your windows as these areas are particularly prone to cracking.

 You may notice a hairline fissure connects from the window’s corner to the corner of the room (where the walls meet at a 90 degree angle).
 It might be small at first.
 But it’s a good practice to periodically measure the hairline’s width to catch any signs of widening.

 If the width grows, there’s no doubt your foundation is shifting.

 Next give your doors a try.
 Do they stubbornly latch, jam or swing within their frames?
 Defective doors are the first indication there’s trouble beneath your home.
 Furthermore, it may mean the trouble is near by.

 To know for sure, measure the gap between the top corner of your door and its frame as to find out what kind of foundational problem it is (e.g., is the foundation rising or sinking).

 For instance, if there’s a horizontal drop across the doorway it means your home’s foundation is sinking towards the middle.
 It could be because the soil below your home is shrinking or it could be something more minor.

 Whatever it is, you need to take action quickly.